-Place the vehicle on the centerstand.

-- 2. Remove cowlings A and C. (See page 6-8.) - 3.
+- Place the vehicle on a level surface and let the engine cool if necessary. - 2.
+Remove cowling A and panel B. (See page 6-8.) - 3.
 Place a container under the engine to collect the used coolant. - Remove the radiator cap retaining bolt, radiator cap retainer and radiator cap.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.